 If you don’t want to make your own rub, I recommend Bad Byron’s Butt Rub Barbecue Seasoning.
 Trust me, this is the best rub you can buy on the market today.
 I’ve used it on ribs, chicken wings, chicken breasts, catfish, veggies, you name it!

 I filled my charcoal chimney and started the burn.
-Next I put together and packed the smokenator with charcoal and make sure the metal tabs meet the metal tabs on your Weber grill, this will insure the Smokenator fits snug and the charcoal won’t fall.
+Next, I put together and packed the smokenator with charcoal and make sure the metal tabs meet the metal tabs on your Weber grill, this will ensure the Smokenator fits snug and the charcoal won’t fall.
 I find that when I pack it about half full (including wood chips) and then fill the other half with lit coals it tends to burn a little hot but also still has enough lit coals to ignite the charcoal already packed in the smokenator.
 I have had problems in the past of things not really taking off so that’s why I start with more hot coals.
 I can get the temp down within 30 minutes.

 Try your best to maintain the low dome temperature if possible.
 It’s ok for it to go up and down at times but once you are able to maintain the temperature, it’s almost as if it clicks!
 Good luck and happy smoking!